svoop/rodbot/README.md

 All top level GET requests such as `GET /foobar` are commands and therefore are accessible by relays, for instance using `!foobar` on Matrix.

+Command arguments can be fetched Roda-style as `r.params["arguments"]`, however, Rodbot implements a handy shortcut `r.arguments` to do the same.

 Responses have to be either of the following content types:

 * `text/plain; charset=utf-8`